ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

-Code book
+Codebook
 ==========

-This code book is for "getting and cleaning data".
+This codebook is for "getting and cleaning data".
 It would describe
 * the variables,
 * the data, and
 * any transformations or work that is performed to clean up the data